-Drivers with Disabilities in AlaskaCompare Car Insurance Rates in 3 Steps
+Drivers with Disabilities in AlaskaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

-In order to get a disability parking permit, you'll need to submit an original Application for Disabled Parking Identification.
+In order to get a disability parking permit, you'll need to submit an original Application for Disabled Parking Identification (Form 861).
 This form must be signed by a physician, physician assistant, nurse practitioner, podiatrist, or chiropractor licensed to practice in Alaska.
 Send this application to the DMV at:

 You may also apply in person at your local DMV office.

 A disability parking permit may be issued for either temporary or permanent disabilities.
-A temporary permit is valid for up to six months, while a permanent permit is good for five years.
+A temporary permit is valid for up to 6 months, while a permanent permit is good for 5 years.

-There is no fee for a disabled parking permit.
-If you qualify, the AK DMV will issue you two copies of the hanging placards, unless you choose to get disabled identification license plates for your vehicle.
+A disabled parking permit is free.
+If you qualify, the AK DMV will issue you hanging placards, unless you choose to get disabled identification license plates for your vehicle.
 Temporary disability parking permits are always issued as placards that you hang from your rear view mirror.

-You will need to file an Application for Disabled Parking Identification, again, signed by a physician, physician assistant, nurse practitioner, podiatrist, or chiropractor licensed to practice in Alaska.
+You will need to file an Application for Disabled Parking Identification (Form 861), again, signed by a physician, physician assistant, nurse practitioner, podiatrist, or chiropractor licensed to practice in Alaska.

 If you qualify for disability plates or disabled veteran plates, you are allowed to register one vehicle with special plates, for which the vehicle registration taxes and fees will be waived.
-However, if you need to submit an emissions I/M certificate in order to register your vehicle, you will still be required to pay the $2 administrative fee.
+However, if you need to submit an emissions I/M certificate in order to register your vehicle, you will still be required to pay any administrative fees.

 If you have received a disabled parking placard or license plates, you may park in any parking place that has been designated as a disabled parking space.
 You may use your permit only with your personal vehicle and your permit can only be used if you are present in the vehicle.
 Also, in Alaska, if a disabled person parks at a metered parking spot, that person must put money in the parking meter.